Meigs2/Functional/readme.md

 #### Why use `Result` instead of returning `null`?
 Why not Try...(.., ref T result)?
 Throw an exception?

-In traditional programming, we have a few options for handling errors:
+In traditional C# programming, we have a few options for handling errors:

 * Return `null` or `default(T)` and hope that the caller checks for it
 * Return a `bool` or `enum` to indicate success or failure, and return the result via an `out` or `ref` parameter (Try...(.., ref T result) pattern)